Elections Canada pauses vote counting

 In his victory speech, Carney pledged to unite a divided country in the face of ongoing tensions with the United States.
 He promised to lead a government that represents all Canadians and said the country works when Canadians work together.

-“Let’s put an end to the division and anger of the past,” Carney said.
+“Let’s put an end to the division and anger of the past,” Liberal Leader Mark Carney said.
 “We are all Canadian, and my government will work for and with everyone.”

 Poilievre said during his speech that he would stay on as Conservative leader despite his party’s loss.
 He hushed some booing from the crowd when he congratulated Carney on his win.